visionanddepiction/visionanddepiction.github.io/index.md

 - **Archeology and Anthropology:** The usage of images, pictorial traditions and conventions throughout various (historical) cultures.

-# Target themes
+# Themes
-We have a top-down idea about our ideal set op topics, although that will depend critically on what submissions we attract.
-In realty the program will likely be also driven by a bottom up approach where we cluster the available contributions into meaningful units.
+We have a top-down idea about our ideal set op topics, although this will critically depend on the submissions we attract.
+In reality the program will likely be also driven by a bottom up approach where we cluster the available contributions into meaningful units.
 But before reality hits, these topics would ideally serve as pillars:

 - **Texture:** Although the word 'texture' may have different meanings in different disciplines, *the structure of patterns* seems a universally fascinating.
 The 3D texture of paint, generative algorithms replicating natural phenomena, ornamental patterns, traces of various media (such as half tone dots or etch lines), interactions between textures in the medium and textures in the representation, texture bias in deep neural networks, these are just a few examples that bring together vision and depiction.